imanghafoori1/laravel-MasterPass/README.md

 Here the `$user` variable is referring to the user which the credentials relates to.

-### How is allowed to use master password:
+### Not every body should be allowed use master password:

-Or you may only allow admin users with special privileges to use the master password:
+You may only allow admin users with special privileges to use the master password:

 So first they have to log in and then use master password to to login into someone else's account.